PostHog/posthog.com/contents/tutorials/migrate-eu-cloud.md

 Why this matters is that the EU has stricter data privacy laws than other areas.
 In the EU, there are often stricter requirements for what companies can and can’t do with customer data.
 For example, there is less regulation in the US on data privacy.
 To understand how this applies to your company and data, you should check with a legal professional.

 For this tutorial, we will go over how to migrate from US Cloud or self-hosting to EU Cloud.
+This process might take a while.

 ## Signing up for EU Cloud